luca3m/luca3m.github.io/_posts/2015-02-07-change-job-lessons-learned.md

 ## Focus on tasks, not on time

 Having free working hours is fantastic.
 It changes how you do your job, it's more important what you do and not when.
 I suggest to keep a more or less 8 hours workday but split it however you want.
 For example I split a day in 15 pomodoros and my goal is to complete them more or less.
-During the morning I go to the swimming pool, spend lunch time with my girlfriend, anything, then I go back and work till I finish my day.
+During the morning I go to the swimming pool or spend lunch time with my girlfriend, anything; then I go back and work till I finish my day.

 ## Break your shift